geovannimp/ecommerce-crud-test/README.md

 ## Getting Started

-First, run the development server:
+First, copy the `.env.example` to `.env.local` and fill missing fields.

+Then:
 ```bash
 npm run dev
 # or